|

 Your decision about where to stay is going to have a relatively big impact on your trip.
 More so than a smaller city where most things are walkable, which is certainly not the case here.

-In this guide to the best places to stay in Paris, we’re going to cover five excellent areas to stay that would make a good home base for your trip.
+In this guide to the best places to stay in Paris, we’re going to cover five excellent areas that would make a good home base for your trip.

 For each one, we’ll give you our experience with the neighborhood, a list of pros and cons of staying in each area, our favorite discoveries in the area (think coffee shops, bars, and parks), and some cool places to stay.

-Our intention is that, by the end of it all, you’ll have the information you need to choose the perfect place to stay in Paris based on your particular style, budget, and preferences.
+Our intention is that, by the end of it all, you’ll have the information you need to choose the perfect place to stay based on your particular style, budget, and preferences.

 Sound good to you?
 Let’s get into it.